-In the 1830s, the U.S. government decided to relocate Seminoles to a new Indian territory, which is now Oklahoma.
-The Second Seminole War was the outcome of this policy.
-This war lasted for seven years.
-Eventually, some Seminoles left on their own, some were captured and sent to Oklahoma, and others escaped into the Everglades in south Florida.
+In the 1830s, the U.S. government decided to relocate the Seminoles to a new Indian territory, today's Oklahoma.
+This sparked the Second Seminole War as the Seminoles resisted removal.
+The war lasted for seven years, from 1835 to 1842.
+Eventually, some Seminoles left on their own, some were captured and sent to Oklahoma, and others escaped to the Everglades in south Florida.
 About 5,000 Seminoles were removed from Florida.
 Only about 200 were able to survive in the Everglades.